matlab-actions/run-command/README.md

 `command: addpath("myfolder"), myscript`

 ## Notes
 * By default, when you use the **Run MATLAB Command** action, the root of your repository serves as the MATLAB startup folder.
-To run your MATLAB code using a different folder, include the `-sd` startup option or the `cd` command in the action.
+To run your MATLAB commands using a different folder, include the `-sd` startup option or the `cd` command in the action.
 * In MATLAB R2019a and later, the **Run MATLAB Command** action uses  the `-batch` option to start MATLAB.
 Preferences do not persist across different MATLAB sessions launched with the `-batch` option.
 To run code that requires  the same preferences, use a single action.
 * When you use the **Run MATLAB Command** action, you execute third-party code that is licensed under separate terms.